Musical Style: Blues Rock | Produced By: |

 In terms of specifics, “Blood Of The Lamb (mirthful in upbeat fashion) and “Awake & Sing” (lively with chanted vocal melodies) come across a bit plain for my taste from sticking to a traditional blues formula to fault.
 “Error Of Balaam” is not bad - I take to the Norman influenced vocals - but I find it somewhat offbeat (noting the honky-tonk piano), while “Psalm 91” stretches for a Country Western flair that is way outside my musical boundaries.

 Best way to summarize would be to state if the group had cut Unfinished Business by four songs to result in a more efficient track listing of 11, I would apply the same 80% grade as its predecessors.
 Otherwise, those into blues-rock with a (mostly) heavier rocking edge are certain to take to the third Dale Thompson & The Boon Dogs album, noting the previously referenced artists in the first paragraph.
-Thompson as always remains in fine form vocally, while Campbell matches him with his creative bass presence.
+Thompson as always remains in fine form vocally, while Campbell matches him in terms of his creative bass work and Carruthers with his accenting keyboards.
 Lending further value is the plethora of guest guitarists.

 Review by Andrew Rockwell